ChinonsoIg/myreads/README.md

 git clone https://github.com/ChinonsoIg/myreads.git
 npm install
 ```
-The above commands will clone the project into your local machine and install all the dependencies
+The above commands will clone the project into your local machine and install all the dependencies.

 Once the denependencies are installed, launch the app by running the command: